Ultra-Tech-code/wheres_alex/README.md

 <br />

-## How Where's Alex solves the issues with multiparty privacy
+## How Where's Adam solves the issues with multiparty privacy

 <br />